 I received my Ph.D. in Urban Affairs and Public Policy with a concentration in Technology, Environment and Society from the University of Delaware in 2007.
 I received my M.A. in Geography from California State University, Los Angeles in 2000.
 Before coming to Salem State University, I worked as an Environmental Analyst for the Massachusetts Department of Environmental Protection, and before that, as a GIS consultant for Native American tribes in the Southwest and Northwest.
 In addition, I have held research assistantships in grant-funded remote sensing and spatial analysis projects and have participated in various health and environmental public service projects in Massachusetts, Delaware and California.

-My areas of expertise and interest include Energy, Environmental Justice, Environmental Policy, Environmental History, Political Ecology, Public Health, Social Justice and Inequality, and GIS analysis.
+My areas of expertise and interest include GIS analysis, Energy, Environmental Justice, Environmental Policy, Environmental History, Political Ecology, Public Health, and Social Justice and Inequality.

-I am an Associate Professor in the Department of Geography and the Graduate Program Coordinator for the Geo-Information Sciences program at Salem State University.
+I am a Professor in the Department of Geography and the Graduate Program Coordinator for the Geo-Information Sciences program at Salem State University.
 I teach undergraduate courses on Geographic Information Systems (GIS), map interpretation and cartography, Energy and the Environment, and Environmental Justice, as well as graduate courses on GIS and its applications to analysis and research.

-I serve on the Earth Days Planning Committee, the College of Arts and Sciences Strategic Planning Committee, and I am a member the Geography Department's committee for the Gamma Theta Upsilon (GTU) International Geographical Honor Society.
+I serve on the Earth Days Planning Committee (as webmaster), and I am the Geography Department's liaison for the Gamma Theta Upsilon (GTU) International Geographical Honor Society.